lsst/dp0-1_lsst_io/data-access-analysis-tools/index.rst

 In particular, the Notebook Aspect offers Python-based access to DP0.1 data products via a custom implementation of web-based JupyterLab Notebooks (`JupyterLab documentation <https://jupyterlab.readthedocs.io/en/stable/index.html>`_).
 A file browser and a terminal command-line interface are also available within the JupyterLab environment.

 Within the RSP Notebook Aspect, users can query DP0.1 data sets, subset and retrieve catalogs, manipulate and display images, calculate derived properties, plot results, reprocess the data, and most other analyses you can imagine performing with Python on astronomical images and catalogs.
-A stable software environment is provided and maintained for users, which includes many commonly-used packages and the :ref:`LSST Science Pipelines<Tools-LSST-Science-Pipelines>`.
+A stable software environment is provided and maintained for users, which includes many commonly-used packages and the :ref:`Data-Access-Analysis-Tools-Data-Processing` including the `LSST Pipelines <https://pipelines.lsst.io>`__.
 For DP0, this environment will only support Python 3.
 For DP0.1, images can only be accessed via the Notebook Aspect, and not the Portal.

 .. toctree::
     :maxdepth: 2
     :glob:

-    index-nb-intro
+    nb-intro

 .. _Tools-RSP-API:

 API Aspect
 -------------

-The API (Application Programming Interface) Aspect of the RSP enables programatic acccess to the Rubin data products via Virtual Observatory (VO) interfaces.
-Users will be able to remotely access the LSST data and DAC services using tools they’re already familiar with, e.g. TOPCAT or libraries such as Astropy.
-The Portal and Notebook Aspects of the Science Platform make use of the same APIs to internally access the LSST datasets.
+The API (Application Programming Interface) Aspect of the RSP enables programmatic access to the Rubin data products via Virtual Observatory (VO) interfaces.
+Users will be able to remotely access the LSST data and DAC services using tools they’re already familiar with, e.g. `TOPCAT <http://www.star.bris.ac.uk/~mbt/topcat/>`__ or libraries such as `Astropy <https://www.astropy.org>`__.
+The Portal and Notebook Aspects of the RSP make use of the same APIs to internally access the LSST datasets.

 The API Aspect of the RSP is very powerful and will eventually allow for federation with other astronomical archives, bringing added value to the LSST dataset.